Time to find the bed of your dreams?

 - Polyester: Has good recovery properties

-- Hair: Highly resilient, often described as “nature’s spring”.
+- Hair: Highly resilient, often described as “nature’s spring”

 - Coir: Made from coconut fibre and used next to the spring to stop the spring being felt

-- Silk, cashmere, mohair: To add an additional sense of luxury
+- Silk, Cashmere, Mohair: To add an additional sense of luxury

 The majority of mattresses were never intended to be used on their own.
 Most have been designed to work in combination with a bed base to ensure maximum comfort.
-These bases come in a range of styles and functions – scan through the list below and see the various options available.
+These bases come in a range of styles and functions – scan through the list below to see the various options available.

 The divan is the UK’s most popular option.
 It’s an upholstered box, fitted with castors or legs.
 Deep divans often come with the added bonus of useful storage drawers.
 There are four main types of divan:

-- Sprung edge: Probably the most luxurious option, they provide even support across the whole mattress and act like a giant shock absorber increasing the mattress’s durability.
+- Sprung edge: Probably the most luxurious option, they provide even support across the whole mattress and act like a giant shock absorber, increasing the mattress’s durability.

-- Firm edge: These feature a small number of larger, heavy duty springs within a rigid, wooden sided frame.
+- Firm edge: These feature a small number of larger, heavy-duty springs within a rigid, wooden sided frame.